10 Characteristics of Great Autism Support Teachers

 Collaboration and Teamwork

-Collaboration and teamwork are essential qualities for autism support teachers.
-Working together with parents, caregivers, and other professionals is crucial for providing the best support and educational experience for students with autism.
+Collaboration and teamwork are essential qualities for Working together with parents, caregivers, and other professionals is crucial for providing the best support and educational experience for students with autism.

 Working with Parents and Caregivers